Employment Skills Training

 - Minimum college and/or industry proficiencies (see section minimum proficiencies)

 - Each pre-approved plan will target a specific occupational goal and job entry point in existing degree and certificate professional/technical programs.

 - Students can enroll at the beginning of any term during the year.

 Students must demonstrate minimum proficiencies defined by college and/or industry standards, whichever is most applicable, beneficial to the student and academically sound.
-Industry standards are understood through consultation with employers, market information, career-technical advisery committee members, and other data sources.
-Division deans have final authority over setting said minimum proficiencies.
+Industry standards are understood through consultation with employers, market information, career-technical advisory committee members and other data sources.
+Division deans have final authority over setting minimum proficiencies.